 ALSO READNitish Kumar back in Patna as demand for speaking out on Lalu raids grows Nitish's balancing act after CBI raids on ally Lalu Fodder scam & Lalu Prasad: Timeline of events that haunt former Bihar CM Prez polls: Amid speculation over future, dented coalition in Bihar needs repair Son Tej Pratap Yadav's many rows threaten to soil Lalu Prasad's image again

+He is expected to return here by evening.
 Speaking to reporters, Lalit Yadav asked, "Has Tejashwi Yadav indulged in any corruption in his departments?
 So why this talk of zero tolerance with corruption being raked up?"
 Congress state unit president and minister Ashok Choudhary blamed the media for "creating sensation" and asserted the alliance was intact in the state.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)